Skip to main content

 Q What happens if we cannot reach agreement?

-If mediation does not produce a settlement, nothing said during the process can be used in later court proceedings because discussions are confidential and without prejudice.
+If mediation does not produce a settlement, nothing said during the process can generally be used in later court proceedings, because discussions are conducted on a without prejudice basis.
 The parties are free to continue negotiating, try a different form of ADR such as arbitration or expert determination, or proceed to litigation.

 Q Can a court force us to mediate?